 Other conditions that can produce mild canal stenosis include:

 - Herniated disc

 - Congenital defects

 - Paget’s disease (abnormal bone destruction and re-growth)

 - Kyphosis or lordosis associated with achondroplasia (dwarfism)

 Minimally invasive treatment for spinal stenosis

-While the majority of cases of mild canal stenosis can be managed effectively using conservative treatment like physical therapy or pain medicine, cases of severe canal stenosis may require surgery.
-Minimally invasive procedures, such as those performed at Laser Spine Institute, avoid the undesirable aspects of traditional open spinal surgery.
+While the majority of cases of mild canal stenosis can be managed effectively using conservative treatment, like physical therapy or pain medicine, cases of severe canal stenosis may require surgery.
+Minimally invasive procedures, such as those performed at Laser Spine Institute, avoid the undesirable aspects of traditional open spine surgery.
 Contact us to learn how an outpatient procedure performed using advanced surgical techniques may help you treat neck or back pain caused by canal stenosis.